qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 \\(h(m)\\) is a monotonically increasing function.
 For example, the constraint is "sum is **greater than or equal to** target".
 Denote the sum of elements in the sliding window as \\(v\\), then \\(f(v) = v - target \ge 0\\).
 As the window grows, \\(v\\) tends to increase, so \\(f(v)\\) increases.

-The common steps to resolve the problems:

-1. Move the element referenced by the right pointer (`j`) into the sliding window and update related variables (counters, frequency array, etc.)
-2. Increment `j` (move right by one)
-3. Do the following in a loop until the constraint is not satisfied (each iteration represents a valid window):
-  - Move the element referenced by the left pointer (`i`) out of the sliding window and update related variables
-  - Increment `i` (move right by one)
-4. Repeat the above steps until `j` is out of boundary

 **Min Length**

 [Minimum Size Subarray Sum][minimum-size-subarray-sum]

+The common solution is opposite compared to that for Monotonically Decreasing Function: expand the window; whenever the constraint is *satisfied*, use a `while` loop to shrink the window util the constraint is *not satisfied* again.

 ```java
 public int minSubArrayLen(int target, int[] nums) {